 As a process, you want to consume raw data, overlay SQL logic, and build a dashboard to either 1) increase revenue or 2) decrease costs.

-Beyond the dashboards above, replicating 7shifts data into your cloud data warehouse can unlock a wide array of opportunities to power analytics, automate workflows, and develop products.
+Replicating 7shifts data into your cloud data warehouse can unlock a wide array of opportunities to power analytics, automate workflows, and develop products.
 The use cases are endless.

 Now that we have a clear sense of the insights we can create, let’s compare the process of developing a custom 7shifts integration with the benefits of using a no-code ETL solution like Portable.

-Method 1: Building A Custom 7shifts ETL Pipeline
+Method 1: Building a Custom 7shifts ETL Pipeline

 To build your own 7shifts integration, there are three steps: